th2-net/th2-docs/content/common/core/th2-estore.md

 Event is a fundamental unit of data stored and processed by th2.
 Test execution data as well as information related to the work of all th2 components are presented via events hierarchy.
-Every event consists of important parts:
+Every event in th2 consists of important parts:

 - `id` - unique identifier (in UUID format) within the th2.
 - `parentId` - optional link to a parent event.